ml24330/EC331/data-collection/README.md

 - Using these titles, similar listings from other sellers on eBay are identified;
 - Attributes of each listing are collected by both automatic and manual means.

 Due to the timely nature of eBay auctions, it is not possible to replicate exact datasets.
-Nonetheless, the following steps do outline the process of collecting new data in the same fashion:
+Nonetheless, the following steps can be followed to collect new data in the same fashion:

 1. Delete ```listings.db```, ```matchedauctions.txt```, and ```policeauctions.txt```.
 2. Load a suitably configured Python environment with ```selenium``` and ```sqlite3``` installed.